 Clementine Jam has a unique, brilliantly fresh flavor that plays well with all kinds of toast, croissants, scones, and biscuits.
 It’s not a marmalade because there’s no bitter peel involved, it’s a thick no-pectin jam bursting with sunny citrus that takes just 30 minutes on the stove.

-The peeled fruit is pureed, then cooked on the stove for about 30-40 minutes, just until it sets.
-The color is gorgeous and the flavor is pure clementine.
+Who wouldn’t want this bright clementine jam waking up their morning toast?
+The color is gorgeous and the flavor is pure fresh clementine.
 I only use a cup of sugar, and a good dose of lemon juice, so there is a nice balance of sweet and tart.
 The natural pectins in the fruit are enough to thicken it so I didn’t need to add any.
+This unique citrus jam makes a thoughtful gift for someone who could use a little touch of winter sunshine.

 Personally I’m not a big fan of the bitterness of marmalades, and this is a nice alternative.
 As with so many of my homemade jams and curds, this clementine jam can do double duty as a filling for desserts, too.